ZoeyVid/Mod-Installer/README.md

 If you start Minecraft via the MC-Launcher, it will be started via Steam!

 **Requirements**
- - Windows 10 or 11 Device with an Internet connection and a Microsoft Account connected to the Microsoft Store
+ - Windows 10 or 11 Device with an Internet connection, a Microsoft Account connected to the Microsoft Store and administrator permissions on your device

 **NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.**